-A poison is any substance that can cause illness or death when absorbed by the body.
-There are poisonous substances all around us.
-Poisonous consumer products have poison symbols on their labels, but other poisonous substances do not carry warnings, such as the following:
+A poison is a substance that can cause illness or injury when absorbed by the body.
+Any substance can become a poison if not used in its intended way.
+Poisonous consumer products have poison symbols on their labels, but other poisonous substances do not carry warnings.
+These include: